robseb/Django2FPGAdemo/README.md

    python3 manage.py startapp BoardInteraction
    ````
   * **Note:** Be sure that this command is executed inside the project-folder (*DjangoFPGA/*)
-* The project folder now contains the following structure:
+* The project folder contains the following structure now:
   * All important files are marked

   ![Alt text](pic/pic03.jpg?raw=true "Django Folder structure")